What kind of fuel injection system is best for me?

 OBD stands for Onboard Diagnostics and OBDII stands for 2nd generation Onboard Diagnostics.
-In the early 90's CARB (California Air Research Board) and the federal government realized that even with the most sophisticated emission controls and standards, it is all for naught if the system is not working properly.
-The result is a requirement to monitor all emission functions and alert the operator if any of these systems fails to serve it proper function (usually through the illumination of a Service Engine Soon or Check Engine light).
+In the early 90’s CARB (California Air Research Board) and the federal government realized that even with the most sophisticated emission controls and standards, it is all for naught if the system is not working properly.
+The result is a requirement to monitor all emission functions and alert the operator if any of these systems fails to serve its proper function (usually through the illumination of a Service Engine Soon or Check Engine light).
 Also in the regulation are requirements to have the Onboard ECM make some corrective actions that would still provide for some default signal to keep emissions to a minimum with inoperable components.
-A third requirement is a generic connector that allows for all vehicles to have basic common diagnostic trouble codes, connection, generic nomenclature of basic engine functions and the ability to access them with standard diagnostic equipment.
+A third requirement is a generic connector that allows for all vehicles to have basic common diagnostic trouble codes, connection, generic information of basic engine functions and the ability to access them with standard diagnostic equipment.

 OBD has required billions of dollars of investment from the automotive industry and has greatly increased the reliability of emission equipment.
-The amount of software sophistication has required program size to increase from about 4k of code to as much as 2 meg. of code in modern day vehicles.

 What is meant by TLEV, LEV, ULEV, CAA?

 You may read this on vehicles and/or see them on stickers that the auto manufacturers have put on vehicles.
 These are emission standards that are required for the standard that the vehicle has been calibrated and built to.

 CAA stands for Clean Air Act.
 This is the first requirement of emission reduction since 1980 and was enacted in the early 90’s.
 Some vehicles, mostly low volume specialty vehicles are still only calibrated to CAA standards.